 Although waste removal would remove the contamination source, thus severing the pollutant (SPR) linkage entirely, short term impacts at the SAC and watercourse could be exacerbated and stability issues may affect its delivery.
 Notwithstanding the high cost of full waste removal it is uncertain whether there are appropriate sites for the disposal of the volume excavated materials that would be required.
-It is for this reason an engineered low permeability capping solution allied with gas management and controlled water / ecological monitoring would represent the preferred strategy Jites, Jites, and a second sec for managing the risks associated with the historical landfill sites, where a net betterment approach is acceptable to the regulator.
+It is for this reason an engineered low permeability capping solution allied with gas management and controlled water / ecological monitoring would represent the preferred strategy for managing the risks associated with the historical landfill sites, where a net betterment approach is acceptable to the regulator.